alcionai/corso/docs/docs/developers/linters.md

 There’s a `Makefile` in the corso/src that will automatically check if the proper golangci-lint version is installed and run it.
 This make rule can be run with `make lint`.
-If golangci-lint isn't installed locally or the wrong version is present it will tell you what version it expects and provide a link to the installation page.
+If golangci-lint isn't installed locally or the wrong version is present it will tell you what version it expects along with a link to the installation page.

 ### Running manually